akoslowski/zoo-app/README.md

 In the Armstrong era we iterated on using publishers for user interactions and other events.
 Usually a view model defines which events are available and subscribers will take care of navigation and tracking.

 ### Make it work in SwiftUI previews

+SwiftUI previews are a powerful tool to develop part of the app without fully compiling it.
+Dependency injection is the foundation to control all external dependencies and enable setting up everything to run in SwiftUI previews.

+## Challenges

+- The current state of the project assumes knowldege of the types needed for navigation.
+View-A needs to know the type of destination View-B, because the view model has to append an instance of the correct type to trigger navigation.

+- Views should not need to set up concrete destination views.
+The current implementation tries to provide views via `Environment`.
+This approach needs to be checked for its dependency-injection-compatibility.